edward-r/ai-lab/apps/prompt-maker-cli/docs/neovim-plugin-integration.md

 - **Gemini fallback**: `resolveGeminiVideoModel` prefers `promptGenerator.defaultGeminiModel`, otherwise `gemini-3-pro-preview`.
 - **Credential loading**: `ensureModelCredentials` pulls env vars first, then falls back to `~/.config/prompt-maker-cli/config.json`.
 Missing keys throw descriptive errors before API calls, so the plugin should capture stderr and surface the message.
 - **Polish model**: defaults to the generation model unless `--polish-model` or `PROMPT_MAKER_POLISH_MODEL` overrides it.
 - **Target model**: set via `--target <name>` (or `/target` in the TUI).
 If omitted, it defaults to the resolved default generation model.
-The CLI uses it as generation criteria context and emits it as `targetModel` in final payloads/history.
+The CLI uses it as internal optimization guidance (and emits it as `targetModel` in payloads/history), but it must not be echoed into the user-facing prompt text unless the intent explicitly asks for it.

 ## 9. Generation & Refinement Workflow